uccmisl/goDASHbed/README.md

 add the folder location that you downloaded goDASH to Easiest way to find this location, is to open the folder that you added goDASH to, then open a terminal, type "pwd" and the reply is the folder location.
 Add this output text into the "Caddyfile" replacing "<godash folder location>"

+# Print help about parameters:

+>./goDASHbed -help

+Flags for goDASH: